danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

 #### Kernel settings ####

-Here are some recommended values (based on this system) for a desktop to add to /etc/sysctl.conf(5):
+Here are some recommended sysctl(2) values (based on this system) for a desktop to add to /etc/sysctl.conf(5):

     cat <<EOF > /etc/sysctl.conf
     # Shared memory

-    kern.shminfo.shmall=3145728
-    kern.shminfo.shmmax=2147483647
+    # Max total shared memory allowed (in pages).
+    # 2097152 * 4096 = 8589934592 (8Gb)
+    kern.shminfo.shmall=2097152

+    # Max shared memory segment size (in bytes)
+    # This should be half of shared memory (4Gb)
+    kern.shminfo.shmmax=4294967296

+    # Max number of shared memory identifiers
     kern.shminfo.shmmni=1024

+    # Max number of shared memory segments per process
     kern.shminfo.shmseg=1024

     # Semaphores